tylererv/tylererv/README.md

 I am currently a sophomore majoring in Computer Science at Delaware State University.

-I am learning Object Orientated Programming for Java along with learning Python.
+I am learning Object Orientated Programming in Java and Python along with basic Data Structures.

 A fun fact about me is that the first programming language I played around with as a kid was Scratch.